jsreport/docs/docs/xlsx.md

 {{{xlsxPrint}}}
 ```

 The parameter `xl/worksheets/sheet1.xml` is the physical path to the file representing the sheet.
 You can always verify the path by unzipping the xlsx file and observing its content.
 The parameter `worksheet.sheetData[0].row` is then javascript based path into the particular xml.
 We use here javascript instead of XPath because we anyway keep in memory javascript representation of xml because it is more practical.
+Check [this helper](https://playground.jsreport.net/studio/workspace/ryaUvq21e/3) if you are not sure how is the xml path constructed.
 Finally the value inside the `xlsxAdd` helper is xml which is added.

 At the end of the template, there always must be called helper `xlsxPrint` which prints the internal json representation into xml which is by recipe zipped into xlsx.